You found our helpful guide to internship orientation.

 An orientation sets the tone for an intern orientation, and a great orientation can set interns up for success.
 By planning a gathering that is equal parts informational and welcoming, you can empower your interns to excel.

-For more welcome event tips, check out this guide to virtual orientation week ideas.
+For more welcome event tips, check out this guide to virtual orientation week ideas and these fun office mixer ideas.